LesleyLai/digital-garden/content/Concepts/proposition.md

 aliases:
   - propositions
 ---
-# Proposition

 A **proposition** is a thing that can be true or false.
-In contrast, a nonproposition cannot be answered with true or false. [[premise|Premises]] and conclusions are propositions.
+In contrast, a non-proposition cannot be answered with true or false. [[premise|Premises]] and conclusions are propositions.

 Example of a proposition:
 - Snow is white
 - Snow is green
 - I am hungry.

-Example of a nonproposition:
+Example of a non-proposition:
 - Ouch!
 - Hello.
 - Open the door!